vainavinv/NeurodegenerativeDiseasesStudy/README.md

-Put creation, query, and visualization code here.
+creation, query, and visualization code.